Last Updated on

 English levels are great in South Korea!
-Most banks have at least one English speaking staff, especially at large branches in major cities like Seoul or Busan, so you should be able to learn about all the bank’s services through them.
+Most banks have at least one English speaking staff, especially at large branches in major cities like Seoul or Busan, so you should be able to learn about the bank account and the bank’s services through them.
 But if you’re in a remote area, or far from a large branch, there is a chance that the only English speaking staff at your local bank works only on certain days, or worst case, no one speaks English fluently.
 However, all Koreans will have at least a limited English ability.

 If you’re motivated to try applying on your own we have some Korean bank phrases that will help you to complete your application.
 You might want to bring a Korean dictionary with you as well.
 Here are the best ones to use.

 What to Prepare Before Your Trip to the Bank